ehmicky/autoserver/docs/transformation.md

 # Transformations

 It can also be used to transform or normalize the value supplied by the client.
-When doing so, please keep in mind that `val` might be `undefined`, unless `attribute.validate.required` is `true`, e.g.:
+When doing so, please keep in mind that `value` might be `undefined`, unless `attribute.validate.required` is `true`, e.g.:

 ```yml